Audrey-Ella-xo/Practice/README.md

 # Practice project

-This is My practice for the microverse project.
+This is My practice the microverse project.

 ## Schedule